 International mind in the education of women and girls 1890 - 1939

-Professor Joyce Goodman; Dr Andrea Jacobs (Research Fellow); Dr Fiona Kisby (Research Fellow) and Dr Helen Loader (Researcher in History of Education)
+Professor Joyce Goodman; Dr Andrea Jacobs (former Research Fellow); Dr Fiona Kisby (former Research Fellow) and Dr Helen Loader (former Researcher in History of Education)

-This project is examining the historical significance for the education of women and girls in England of 'the international mind' in education.
-The term 'the international mind' in education' was used frequently in the period between 1918 and 1939 and was particularly associated with ideas about international co-operation and the internationalisation of education.
+This project examined the historical significance for the education of women and girls in England of 'the international mind' in education.
+The term 'the international mind' in education' was used frequently in the period between 1918 and 1939 and was particularly associated with ideas about international cooperation and the internationalisation of education.
 The development of 'the international mind' was thought to help the development of world peace.
 It was also associated with views of citizenship and national identity during the inter-war period.

 ESRC seminar series 'Women in the 1950s'

-This two-year seminar series is hosted by the University of Winchester (Prof. Stephanie Spencer), University of Manchester (Dr Penny Tinkler) and the University of Sussex (Dr Claire Langhamer).
+This two-year seminar series was hosted by the University of Winchester (Prof. Stephanie Spencer), University of Manchester (Dr Penny Tinkler) and the University of Sussex (Dr Claire Langhamer).
 It was a collaborative project that included contributions from the V&A Museum in London and culminated in the publication of Women in Fifties Britain: A New Look by Penny Tinkler, Stephanie Spencer & Claire Langhamer (Eds) (London: Routledge, 2018).

-The aim of the series is to shed light on a neglected generation of girls and women.
+The aim of the series was to shed light on a neglected generation of girls and women.
 It includes four one-day seminars that use popular stereotypes from the fifties - the teenage girl, the suburban housewife, the glamorous young woman and the woman in love as starting points for exploring the diversity and complexity of the lives and experiences of girls and women in this period.
-The series also includes two one-day workshops which explore neglected sources for researching women and gender in the 1950s, namely material culture, sound and photography.
+The series also included two one-day workshops which explored neglected sources for researching women and gender in the 1950s, namely material culture, sound and photography.